Visiting Scholar and In-Residence Program

 Visa and taxation requirements

-Applications for visitors-in-residence will be considered together as a group, about fourteen months in advance of the proposed starting date.
-At that time all of the applications will be reviewed and a decision made as to which visitors will be accepted.
+Applications will be considered in groups, and visiting scholars spots may fill up after the first deadline.
+At that time of consideration all of the applications will be reviewed and a decision made as to which visitors will be accepted.
 We endeavour to achieve a balance of different types of visitors in each academic year.

 Please submit your application to: